TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 The issue is that the key used to encrypt the `cpassword` was publicly disclosed.
 Although this vulnerability was patched in `MS14-025`, it does not prevent exploitation of previously created entries.

-For a deeper understading of this attack, refer to [this post](https://n1chr0x.medium.com/unwrapping-gpp-exposing-the-cpassword-attack-vector-using-active-htb-machine-4d3b97e0ac43)
+For a deeper understanding of this attack, refer to [this post](https://n1chr0x.medium.com/unwrapping-gpp-exposing-the-cpassword-attack-vector-using-active-htb-machine-4d3b97e0ac43)

 <br />